zaporylie/composer-drupal-optimizations/README.md

 # About

-This composer-plugin contains set of improvements that makes running `composer update` on your Drupal project significantly faster.
+This composer-plugin contains set of improvements that makes running heavy duty composer commands (i.e. `composer update` or `composer require`) much faster.

 # Installation